 - BTCS (OTCQB:BTCS), which is the first publicly-traded blockchain company in the US.

 - Global Arena Holding (OTC:GAHC), who invested in the Blockchain Technologies Corporation and is looking to applying blockchain techniques to ATM services.

 - HashingSpace (OTCMKTS:HSHS) is working towards providing tools needed for future blockchain technologies.

 - DigitalX (ASX:DCC) uses blockchain to develop fintech products to build secure ledger systems, particularly in mobile bill payments.

 - BTL Group (TSXV:BTL), whose blockchain services are used in a variety of industries, including banks and fantasy sports.

 - Coinsilium Group (ISDX:COIN) develops as well as invests in blockchain companies.
 It was the first blockchain company to file an IPO.

 - First Bitcoin Capital (OTCMKTS:BITCF) focuses on acquiring bitcoin startups and funding companies through developing bitcoin software and hardware.

-Blockchain crowdfunding platforms are an attractive way for investors to jump into blockchain investing.
+While it may not be an immediate choice on how to invest in blockchain, crowdfunding platforms are an attractive way for investors to jump into blockchain investing.
 As Ameer Rosic, CEO of Blockgeeks describes, crowdfunding is an easy way for innovative projects to obtain money.